Hidden Time – What the Ice at Morteratsch Tells Us

 Ice from Another Time

-The basal layer is the deepest and oldest part of a glacier – ice that's been buried under hundreds of meters of snow and under extreme pressure for centuries.
-At Morteratsch, this layer is often exposed in ice caves near the glacier tongue, where meltwater has carved tunnels into the ice.
-The crystal-clear basal ice visible there is especially dense, bluish, and almost bubble-free in some spots.
-In other areas, you can see fine networks of trapped air bubbles – tiny atmospheric samples, frozen in time.
+At Morteratsch, the base layer is often exposed in ice caves near the glacier tongue, where meltwater has carved tunnels into the ice.
+The crystal-clear base ice visible there is particularly dense, bluish, and in places almost bubble-free.
+In other areas, fine networks of trapped air bubbles can be observed—tiny samples of the atmosphere, frozen in time.

 And the Air Bubbles in the Ice?

-If you've ever seen crystal-clear glacier ice with tiny bubbles inside, you're actually looking at ancient air.
-These bubbles formed when the snow was still porous and gradually got trapped as the ice became denser.
-So, we're not just standing on old ice – we're also seeing captured samples of the atmosphere from way back then.
+If you’ve ever seen crystal-clear glacier ice with tiny bubbles inside it, what you’re actually looking at is ancient air.
+These bubbles formed when the snow was still porous and were gradually trapped as the ice became denser.
+We’re not just standing on ancient ice—we’re also looking at preserved samples of the atmosphere from that time.

 These preserved air bubbles help scientists understand how Earth’s climate and atmosphere have changed over time.
 Even the smallest pieces of ice can provide clues about past CO₂ concentrations, volcanic eruptions, or air pollution.